 Remarkably, Ireland had it’s 3rd different skeleton racer qualify for the 2010 game with Wexford’s Patrick Shannon finishing in 25th place.
 Scottish-born Peter-James Barron got the quota place for cross-country skiing and finished 91st of 95 finishers in the 15km freestyle event.
 Kirsty McGarry skied at her second games, finishing 50th in the giant slalom.
 Former Dublin minor Gaelic footballer Shane O’Connor took the men’s alpine spot and finished 45th of over 100 starters in the slalom.

 The Irish women’s team qualified for the bobsleigh event for the first time with Aoife Hoey and Claire Bergin making the transition from triple jumping and 400m running respectively.
 The team was the subject of a legal challenge from Australia with the Aussies arguing that Oceania should be represented in place of Ireland, the last qualified “world” team.
 A compromise was reached at the Court of Arbitration for Sport with both teams being allowed compete with Pat Hickey threatening a riot if the Irish team was excluded.
 The Irish women proved their worth, finishing in 17th place.
-Crucially, that was 2 places ahead of the Aussies
+Crucially we beat the Aussies by 2 places.

 2014 - Sochi